 Running losses: which Indian trains pay their manner?

-Every yr, the Ministry of Finance reimburses the railways’ operational losses incurred on six strategic lines and the strains in hilly, coastal, and backward regions.
+The Ministry of Finance reimburses the railways’ operational losses incurred on six strategic lines and the strains in hilly, coastal, and backward regions every year.
 However, after the budget merger, the Finance Ministry argued that since the ‘capital-at-charge’ of the railways, which represents the full investment made with the aid of the Union government inside the railways, could be wiped off, the subsidy payment within the shape of reimbursement of losses on the strategic strains and other concessions can be discontinued.

 Read More Article: